 Margin transactions are subject to a sales commission of up to 1.404% of the transaction amount (or a commission of ¥2,808 for transactions of ¥200,000 or less), as well as management fees and rights handling fees.
 In addition, long margin transactions are subject to interest on the purchase amount, while short margin transactions are subject to fees for the lending of the shares borrowed.
-A margin equal to at least 30% of the transaction amount and at least ¥300,000 is required.
-With margin transactions, an amount up to roughly 3.3x the margin may be traded.
+A margin equal to at least 30% of the transaction amount (at least 33% for online transactions) and at least ¥300,000 is required.
+With margin transactions, an amount up to roughly 3.3x the margin (roughly 3x for online transactions) may be traded.
 Margin transactions therefore carry the risk of losses in excess of the margin owing to share price fluctuations.
 For details, please thoroughly read the written materials provided, such as listed securities documents or documents delivered before making a contract.